The Non-Negotiable: CPA License

 Certification Value by Role

-| Role | Must-Have | Highly Valuable | Nice-to-Have |
+| Role | Must-have | Highly valuable | Nice-to-have |

 |---|---|---|---|

-| SOC 2 Partner/Principal | CPA | CISA | CISSP, ISO 27001 |
+| SOC 2 Partner / Principal | CPA | CISA | CISSP, ISO 27001 |

 | Senior Auditor | CPA or CISA | CISSP | ISO 27001, CRISC |

-| Technical Specialist | CISA or CISSP | Cloud certs (AWS/Azure) | CPA, CRISC |
+| Technical Specialist | CISA or CISSP | Cloud certs | CPA, CRISC |

-| Junior Auditor | Entry Level | Working toward CPA/CISA | Security+, CRISC |
+| Junior Auditor | Entry level | Working toward CPA/CISA | Security+, CRISC |

 For Companies: Evaluating Auditor Credentials